Gordon999/Pi-AutoGuider/README.md

 The Pi can also control a Canon DSLR, via an interface, to allow long exposure photographs.

+Sony A6000 can also be controlled, extra FOCUS control gpio added (pin 23).
+See Sony.txt and photos for modifying Sony RM-SPR1 remote button, and interface.

 Please take care when interfacing your telescope or camera.
 At your own risk.

 ## Screenshot, using 'Day' colours and 'normal' layout